carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 #### **EEGLAB's EEG structure contains the information required to work with the EEG data**

 Now that we have EEGLAB running inside of Matlab let's take a look under the hood to see how EEGLAB organizes the information that is contained in an EEG recording file.
-In order to do this we will need to load an EEG recording from GUI.
+In order to do this we will need to load an EEG recording from the GUI.
 To do this, navigate to File > Using EEGLAB functions and plugins > From BIDS Subject folder

 ![EEGLAB Load set]({{ page.root }}/fig/eeglab_load_edf_crop.png)